la2050/archive/_projects/2015/front-line-leaders-academy-los-angeles-pilot-program.md

   How do you plan to use these resources to make change?
 Engage residents and stakeholders: '1' How do you plan to use these resources to make change?
 Implement a pilot or new project: '0' How do you plan to use these resources to make change?
-Expand a pilot or a program: '1' How do you plan to use these resources to make change?
-Mobilize for systems change: '0' 'City, State': 'Washington, DC'
+Expand a pilot or a program: '1' How did you hear about this challenge?: >-
+    As an applicant last year, we continued to keep ourselves informed about the LA2050 challenge through the year to apply again this year!
+  'City, State': 'Washington, DC'
   How do you plan to use these resources to make change?
 Implement and track policy: '0' How do you plan to use these resources to make change?
 Other: '0'